 Consider His example here, as He has instructed us: “Consider Him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds.”
 (He 12:3) As we consider Christ’s example in the Garden of Gethsemane as described in the above texts, are we encouraged by the fact that He deliberately and repeatedly and passionately asked to have this cup removed so that He would not have to drink it?
 Do we find this profoundly attractive? … as we meditate on this in our Messiah … that He earnestly and fervently desired to be delivered from this cup?
 Is He the perfect Pattern for us to follow in resisting temptation and sin?
 In being selfless and unflinchingly obedient in all things?
 Do we find Him to be an unspeakably glorious Hero on our behalf in this trial?
 Are we awed at His passionate submission to His Father’s plan for Him?
 We ought to be.

 Or do we rejoice in finding double-mindedness in Him … in the Garden?
 After an endless eternal past of waiting to fulfill His Father’s will, shall He endure the rest of eternity to come – poised in the midst of the majestic throne – glorying in the fact that He tried to get out of the entire plan at the last moment?
 Is He a coward in the end?
 Is He afraid?
 Is He double-minded?
 Is He really — at this awesome moment — a desperately unwilling sacrifice for us?

-Can we not see — in Him — anything higher than this?
+Can we not see — in our beloved Lord Jesus Christ — anything higher than this?

 Does His single-mindedness overwhelm us as Jesus Christ pursues His Father’s purpose in sending Him to Earth — to give His life a ransom for many?
 Why not?
 Perhaps it is because we have never understood what He is going through and what He is doing there … on His holy face … in the dirt of that Garden.